-Timing Plan Phase 2008 An initial scoping phase including the identification of key differences, important dates, development of milestones, and potential training issues; 2009 Detailed evaluation phase which will include a detailed comparison of Canadian GAAP and IFRS in a priority sequence including policy alternatives and business process implications, information systems, internal controls over financial reporting, disclosure controls and procedures and compensation arrangements; and, 2 2009-2010 Implementation and review phase which will include final policy selection with the culmination of the necessary information systems and data required to prepare IFRS compliant financial statements and disclosures and any necessary adjustments to other business processes that may be impacted.
+Timing Plan Phase 2008 An initial scoping phase including the identification of key differences, important dates, development of milestones, and potential training issues; 2009 Detailed evaluation phase which will include a detailed comparison of Canadian GAAP and IFRS in a priority sequence including policy alternatives and business process implications, information systems, internal controls over financial reporting, disclosure controls and procedures and compensation arrangements; and, 2009-2010 Implementation and review phase which will include final policy selection with the culmination of the necessary information systems and data required to prepare IFRS compliant financial statements and disclosures and any necessary adjustments to other business processes that may be impacted.

 The initial scoping phase was completed by the Company in 2008.
 The Company identified the accounting related to the carrying value of the Company's mineral properties to be the area of the most significant potential difference.
 The carrying value of the Company's mineral properties may potentially be impacted by several standards in IFRS, including the treatment of exploration expenditures, and how potential impairments are analyzed.
-Other areas of less significance that will require adjustments relate to share-based payments, asset retirements obligations and property and equipment.
+Other areas of less significance that will require adjustments relate to share-based payments, asset retirement obligations and property and equipment.
 Currently, Canadian GAAP and IFRS both allow a Company to establish an accounting policy that either capitalizes or expenses exploration expenditures incurred.
 IFRS related to exploration costs, however, are currently under review and are anticipated to change after January 1, 2011.
 The full extent of the changes are not yet known and, as a result, the Company may change its current policy of capitalizing exploration expenditures retroactively on the date of transition in order to minimize the impact future IFRS changes may have on the Company's financial statements.

 As a result of the initial scoping exercise and given the stage of the Company's development, management does not anticipate that the conversion to IFRS will have any significant impact to its business processes.
 Certain of the Company's information systems have already been converted which will allow for the recognition, measurement and disclosure requirements of property and equipment in accordance with IFRS.
 Certain members of the conversion team have been provided training regarding IFRS.
-More specific training is anticipated and additional involvement of the Company's external auditors may be required once management has fully evaluated the implications of the differences between Canadian GAAP and IFRS.
+As well, the Company's external auditors have validated the areas of most significance to the Company regarding the differences between Canadian GAAP and IFRS.

 Management has not yet completed its quantification of the effects of adopting IFRS, however the detailed evaluation phase is underway.
-Discussions with the Company's external auditors have commenced to validate management's interpretation of certain IFRS before detailed calculations are performed.
 The consolidated financial performance and financial position as presented in the Company's Canadian GAAP financial statements may be significantly different when presented in accordance with IFRS.